usethesource/rascal/src/org/rascalmpl/courses/Tutor/Concept/Description/Description.md

 #### Synopsis

-Gives a concise explanation of a concept.
+Gives a clear and concise explanation of a concept.

 #### Syntax